How to Apply

 The Student Leader Fellowship Program (SLFP) holds an annual application process in February, with accepted students beginning the program the following fall semester.
-This application is to be a part of the 33rd cohort, where you will be starting the program during the 2023 Fall semester.
+The current application for the 34th cohort, where you will start the program during the 2024 Fall semester.

-You are an NMU student who has completed at least two semesters at a college or university by the time you will start the program (Fall 2023)
+- You are an NMU student who has completed at least two semesters at a college or university by the time you start the program

-You have at least four semesters left at NMU, starting next fall semester (Fall 2023)
+- You have at least four semesters left at NMU

 Student fellows participate in a two-credit, leadership theory and practice course during their first semester in the program.
 This highly interactive class allows them to explore leadership theories, preferred personal leadership styles, importance of ethics in leadership, human motivation, the importance of diversity, and goal setting skills.

-Additionally, the course hosts multiple guest speakers to share their leadership expertise on a variety of topics.
+Additionally, the course hosts guest speakers to share their leadership expertise on a variety of topics.

 During the first year of the program, all student fellows are assigned a mentor.
 The mentors are community leaders who act as role models, advisers, teachers, and friends.
 Mentors and student fellows participate in a wide range of activities ranging from community meetings, activities, conferences and workshops, to hiking, biking, snowshoeing and getting coffee or a meal together.
 Student fellows and mentors have lots of fun while learning from and sharing ideas with each other.

 During the second year in the program, student fellows put their leadership skills into action through community service internships.
 These provide extensive opportunities to practice their leadership in the community.
 Student fellows design their own internships, choosing from existing sites or a limitless variety of new possibilities.
 Through the community service internships, approximately 4,500 hours of community service are provided annually.